Logout

 Grievance and Remedy

-Because of Walmart's indirect relationship with workers in supply chains, the primary mechanisms for raising grievances are with the workers' employers, Walmart's suppliers, applicable trade unions, and relevant local authorities.
-As a retailer, Walmart's role is to promote the effectiveness of such grievance mechanisms and remedies by:
+Because of Walmart's indirect relationship with workers in supply chains, the primary mechanisms for raising grievances are with the workers' employers, Walmart's suppliers, and relevant local authorities.
+As a retailer, Walmart's role is to promote the effectiveness of such grievance mechanisms and remedies by providing avenues for workers, human rights NGOs, and civil society organizations to raise issues.
+Walmart follows up on issues raised as described elsewhere in this brief.
+Walmart has also engaged with governments to advocate for strengthened laws and to encourage enforcement.

 Challenges

-• Human rights risks are complex and are often the result of systemic issues including deeply entrenched economic practices, workers lacking knowledge, support or tools to safeguard their rights, and inconsistent government regulation and enforcement across countries.
-Issues such as forced labor, unsafe working conditions, and gender inequity require collective efforts to bring about significant, positive and lasting transformation for the well-being of workers.
+• Human rights risks are complex and are often the result of systemic issues including deeply entrenched economic practices, inconsistent government regulation and enforcement, and workers lacking knowledge, support or tools to safeguard their rights.
+Issues such as forced labor, unsafe working conditions, and gender inequity require collective efforts to bring about significant, positive, and lasting transformation for the well-being of workers.
 These factors make it challenging for any single organization to have an impact.

-• Progress in addressing human rights issues is dependent on the maturity, rigor, and efficacy of third-party standards and initiatives, which requires a critical mass of suppliers and other businesses to align on common standards and best practices.
-For certain practices, there currently is no universal set of standards for responsible or sustainable production and/or certification beyond compliance with the law (e.g., responsible recruitment, wage/hour).
+• Progress in addressing human rights issues depends on the maturity, rigor, and efficacy of local and national infrastructure, supported by means such as third-party standards and initiatives, which require a critical mass of suppliers and other businesses to align on common standards and best practices.
+Due to differences among nations and cultures there currently is no universal set of standards for responsible or sustainable production and/or certification beyond compliance with the law (e.g., responsible recruitment, hourly wages).
 Furthermore, there are limits to the efficacy of tools used to monitor compliance with expectations.

-• The success of Walmart’s programs is dependent on suppliers’ and contractors’ capacity and willingness to meet high standards, as well as their performance.
+• The success of Walmart’s programs depends on a vast web of actors, as well as suppliers’ and contractors’ capacity and willingness to meet high standards, and their performance.

-• Human rights risks are often upstream and beyond the reach of traditional retailer oversight and monitoring tools.
-The use of technology to improve transparency and traceability can help, but adoption takes time and further innovation is necessary to meet these challenges.
+• Human rights risks are often localized and beyond the reach of traditional retailer oversight and monitoring tools.
+While use of technology to improve transparency and traceability may help, further innovation is necessary to meet these challenges, and, even then, adoption of new technology takes time.

 • The breadth of Walmart's global product offerings and dispersed geographical reach of supply chains can present challenges for supplier engagement and risk identification and mitigation.
 Moreover, certain products can only be obtained from specific regions of the world, limiting options for alternative sources.